-Adjunct faculty are academically qualified individuals throughout the Global University network who periodically write, facilitate, and evaluate Global University courses in field settings or serve as tutors for students studying independently with the university.
-Many hold doctorates in their fields, and all hold at least a master's degree.
+Adjunct faculty are those academically qualified individuals throughout the Global University network who periodically write, facilitate, and evaluate GU courses in field settings or serve as tutors for students studying independently with the university.
+Many hold doctorates in their fields and at least a master's degree.
 Those who serve as faculty for the Graduate School of Theology hold an earned doctoral or other terminal degree.